Falagard/centauri-game-engine/README.md

 To get the engine running, we'll install Haxe (a programming language), Lime (a Haxe library that handles cross platform development), and Centauri Engine.
 We'll also install some dependencies and some editing tools.

-While this may seem like a lot of steps to set up a game engine,
+While this may seem like a lot of steps to set up a game engine, this is an open source project through and through.
+There are no hidden steps - everything is in front of you.

 # Install Haxe